AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/status.md

 ---
 title: Status Attributes
-description: Learn about the different status information in [!DNL Site-Wide Analysis Tool]
+description: Learn about the different status information in the [!DNL Site-Wide Analysis Tool].
 ---
 # Status Attributes